 I love baking, and there’s one of my favorite topping/filling: strawberry compote.

-When we were moving into our house a couple years ago, my husband planted a strawberry root right on the very far corner of our backyard, the type that you grow and forget, you know.
-The year after, and the next up until now, that very strawberry plant has develop into a large enough batch that cover the whole ground, flowing over all of the flower bed next to it.
+When we were moving into our house a couple of years ago, my husband planted a strawberry root right on the very far corner of our backyard, the type that you grow and forget, you know.
+The year after, and the next up until now, that very strawberry plant has developed into a large enough batch that covers the whole ground, flowing over all of the flower bed next to it.
 So after a quick vote, we removed all the flower and yes, leave that very corner to strawberries, cause my son love them, well who wouldn’t?

 Strawberry Compote Recipe

 - 1 tsp or sugar to taste optional